 Talking of which...
 The Whale Route starts along the south of Cape Town to Durban - it’s about 1,200 miles of whale watching coastline including the Garden Route and Tsitsikamma National Park.

 Plettenberg Bay is one of THE places to go if you’re a whale.
 Southern right, humpback and bryde are three of the great lumps that love it.
 They’ve basically had it with Antarctica.
 Who can blame them?
 It’s just too darn cold, time for an African warm up.
 Those coves make nice little cots for their little ones too.
 Southern rights can be seen metres from the shore.
 Bryde’s stay further out.

 They make a lot of noise those mighty sea giants.
 Especially when competing for a mate.
 They’re massive and they like to hurl themselves around.
 To look slick the male may even sing a bit.
 They leap, splash, fight, bang, crash.
 That’s a lot of blubber to bellyflop on.
-And yet, when it comes to the deed itself it’s all over in about 30 seconds.
-Bit of a damp squib for the lady.
-And they’re not even monogamous.
-That lying, two timing, rat.
-Disgusting.

 There are about 37 species of whales and dolphins in the waters off South Africa but it’s the southern rights and humpbacks that you’re most likely to see.
 African penguins, Cape fur seals and black oystercatcher birds, like to hang out too.